Ana García Bergua

-Ana García Bergua (born 1960) is a Mexican writer.
+Ana García Bergua (Ciudad de México, 1960) is a Mexican writer.
 Born in Mexico City, in 1960, she studied French literature at UNAM.
-She is the author of more than a dozen books, including La bomba de San José which won the Sor Juana Inés de la Cruz Prize.
-She is also known for the column "Y ahora paso a retirarme" (And now I will retire) which she wrote for the Jornada Semanal for several years.
+She is the author of more than a dozen books, including El umbral, Púrpura, Rosas Negras and Islas de bobos.
+Her novel La bomba de San José won the Sor Juana Inés de la Cruz Prize in 2013.
+She is also known for the column "Y ahora paso a retirarme" (And now I will retire) which she wrote for La Jornada Semanal for several years.